WatchDogStudios/CassandraNet/README.md

 ![Cassandra Logo](data/images/branding/CASS_LOGO_CORE_.svg)

 A Rust powered server management platform for games.
-Used internally at WD Studios.
+Used internally at WD Studios & is now being open-sourced, and ported over to rust.

 ## What is this really?